 Glenwood Hot Springs Resort History Timeline

 1888 - 1919: The pool, financed and built by Walter Devereux, opens to the public on July 4, 1888.
 Glenwood Hot Springs becomes a world-renowned resort and a playground for wealthy Victorians.
 During this time, the facilities include 42 sunken Roman baths, a men’s casino and a physician’s office.
+Also in the early days, an inhalatorium was built on the east side of the springs.
+Wicker chairs were provided inside the screened-in wooden building for tourists and patrons who wanted to breathe in the warm vapor.
+Later called Cocktail Spring, health-seekers drank the water for its healthful benefits.

 1980 – 2000: Glenwood Hot Springs Athletic Club opens in the 1980s, and Glenwood Hot Springs Lodge welcomes its first guests in 1986.
 The ozone filtration system is installed to reduce the pool’s reliance on chlorine sanitization.
 In 1994, the resort installs a heat exchanger device that harnesses the geothermal energy of the Yampah spring for use in snowmelt systems and the heating of domestic water supplies.
 In 2000, the resort adds two water slides and a miniature golf course at the west end of the pool.

 2008: Spa of the Rockies opens in the historic sandstone bathhouse building.
 Perhaps most significantly, the umbrella name for the entire resort, Hot Springs Lodge & Pool, is changed to the more all-encompassing Glenwood Hot Springs.
+Spa of the Rockies closed in 2020 in tandem with the COVID pandemic.

 2011: All 107 guest rooms at Glenwood Hot Springs Lodge undergo extensive aesthetic and technological renovations.